| Upcoming Hearings | Tracked Legislation |

 | LD 1772 |

-An Act To Establish The Fund For A Healthy Maine Stabilization Fund The sponsor's proposed amendment strikes and replaces the original bill.
-It establishes the Fund for a Healthy Maine Stabilization Fund as a sub-account of the Fund for a Healthy Maine.
+An Act To Establish The Fund For A Healthy Maine Stabilization Fund As enacted (Chapter 641) this law establishes the Fund for a Healthy Maine Stabilization Fund as a sub-account of the Fund for a Healthy Maine.
 It requires the State Controller to credit all non-participating manufacturer adjustments received for 2026 and 2027, 10% of non-participating manufacturer adjustments received for 2028 and thereafter, and a proportional share of interest or other investment income on balances in the Fund for a Healthy Maine.
 It provides that funds shall be used to support the work of the Maine Commission on Public Health and Prevention, support the development, publication and promotion of a comprehensive state health plan, and eliminate the need for the working capital advance..
 If the need for a working capital advance or use of settlement payments in the fiscal year in which they are received is not eliminated by April 2028, any funds in the stabilization fund remaining in subsequent years must be used to reduce reliance on these two sources until all settlements payments can be allocated to the fiscal year following the year in which they are received.
 Any remaining funds may be used for health promotion activities allowable within the Fund for a Healthy Maine and may not be transferred out of the Fund for a Healthy Maine. |

 | LD 1803 |

-An Act To Amend The Laws Governing Optometric Practice This bill amends provisions of the law governing optometrists.
+An Act To Amend The Laws Governing Optometric Practice This bill is DEAD.
+This bill amends provisions of the law governing optometrists.
 The bill provides a more detailed explanation of what constitutes the practice of optometry.
 The definition of "practice of optometry" in current law does not include surgical procedures.
 Under the bill, certain types of ophthalmic surgeries are included in the practice of optometry and certain procedures are specifically excluded.
 An optometrist may only perform ophthalmic surgery if the optometrist meets credentialing requirements established by the State Board of Optometry.
 The bill also broadens the authority of an optometrist to dispense drugs by expanding the types of drugs an optometrist may dispense to include schedule II narcotics limited to pharmaceuticals containing specified doses of hydrocodone combined with doses of another drug and by removing language that prohibits an optometrist from administering drugs by injection or intravenously. |

-Committee: HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Committee Docket: Voted - Divided Report (3/3/2026) |
+Committee: HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Died Between Houses, Apr 13, 2026 (4/13/2026) |

 | LD 1816 |